filedesless/HTLLBB/README.md

 ### Reminder for deployment

-- Instal .NET Core on your host, see: [this article on Microsoft Doc](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)
+- Install docker-ce and docker-compose on your host

 - Configure your SMTP settings and your connectionString in appsettings.Production.json.